Project Requirements

 Eligibility for the TSLAC-sponsored Family Place Libraries™ Project requires the following:

-• Require one staff member to dedicate approximately 25% staff time to the development and maintenance of the space for a period of three years.
+- Require one staff member to dedicate at least 25% staff time to the development and maintenance of the space for a period of three years.

 Through their governing authority, accredited public libraries are eligible to apply for funds.
 Public library applicants must be accredited by the Texas State Library and Archives Commission for the fiscal year in which the grant contracts are issued.